 Sharon V. Kramer, PhD, knows firsthand the demands and rewards of working in a professional learning community.
-As a leader in the field, she emphasizes the importance of creating and using quality assessments as a continual part of the learning process.
-Dr. Kramer served as assistant superintendent for curriculum and instruction of Kildeer Countryside School District 96 in Buffalo Grove, Illinois.
+As an author and a leader in the field, she emphasizes the importance of creating and using quality assessments as a continual part of the learning process.
+Dr. Kramer served as assistant superintendent for curriculum and instruction of Kildeer Countryside School District 96 in Illinois.
 In this position, she ensured all students were prepared to enter Adlai E. Stevenson High School, a model PLC created by Dr. Richard DuFour.
 A seasoned educator, Dr. Kramer has taught in elementary and middle school classrooms and served as principal, director of elementary education, and university professor.

-Dr. Kramer has presented sessions at state and national conferences sponsored by National Staff Development Council, National Association for Gifted Children, American Federation of Teachers, and California State University.
+Dr. Kramer has presented at state and national conferences sponsored by National Staff Development Council, National Association for Gifted Children, American Federation of Teachers, and California State University.
 She has been instrumental in facilitating professional development initiatives focused on standards-based learning and teaching, improved understanding and utilization of assessment data, interventions and differentiation that meets the needs of all learners, and strengthened efforts to ensure K–12 literacy.

 Dr. Kramer earned a doctorate in educational leadership and policy studies from Loyola University Chicago.